Severino on the Trump Cabinet - December 30th, Hour 3

 Anyway, please check me out.

-Uh we've got just a half hour left really after this, and it was so much fun being with all of you, especially as we go into this new year.
+And it was so much fun being with all of you, especially as we go into this new year.

-It would mean a lot to me if you would follow me, subscribe, like all those crazy things that you know people want you to do.
+It would mean a lot to me if you would follow me, subscribe, like, all those crazy things that, you know, people want you to do.

 My Rose Unplugged podcasts are available on Rumble.